microsoft/Microsoft-Rocket-Video-Analytics-Platform/README.md

 Check out the [repository](https://aka.ms/Microsoft-Rocket-Video-Analytics-Platform/).

-#### Build on Windows
+#### Prepare video feeds and line configuration
 * Prepare video feeds.
 Rocket can be fed with either live video streams (e.g., `rtsp://<url>:<port>/`) or local video files (should be put into `\media\`).
 A sample video file `sample.mp4` is already included in `\media\`.
 * Prepare a configuration file (should be placed into `\cfg\`) used in line-based alerting and cascaded DNN calls.
 Each line in the file defines a line-of-interest with the format below.
 	`<line_name> <line_id> <x_1> <y_1> <x_2> <y_2> <overlap_threshold>`
 A line configuration file `sample.txt` manually created based on `sample.mp4` is also included in the folder `\cfg\`.
 	<img src="https://y0q1qa.dm.files.1drv.com/y4mkb3rylNVwm6m-V5ZbyLr6B0kgnqlLr29Y7qGYP6RirrOntpoCKSKEwgSj5yeRLCP4WgqDUd9O7B77wqmP18h_nEHaH4_J1djnGQ0gIN1XDbArx2Unuo6sZVndCBJl1R_Iq8DIrDJoTo-trJz5CZ3LAMqlJ_UYrxb0PslDnhLj9hJf2sB0dTOuGCXKr_VEZSlp3jf55VEYSbTYYee-O5nXg?width=721&height=406&cropmode=none" alt="sampleline" width="700">

+#### Build on Windows
 * Run `Config.bat` before the first time you run Rocket to download pre-compiled OpenCV and TensorFlow binaries as well as Darknet YOLO weights files.
 It may take few minutes depending on your network status.
 Proceed only when all downloads finish.
+YOLOv3 and Tiny YOLOv3 are already included in Rocket.
+You can plug-in other [YOLO models](https://pjreddie.com/darknet/yolo/) as you wish.
 * Launch `VAP.sln` in `src\VAP\` from Visual Studio.
 * Set pipeline config `PplConfig` in VideoPipelineCore - App.config.
 We have pre-compiled six configurations in the code.
 Pipeline descriptions are also included in :memo:[Rocket-features-and-pipelines.pdf](https://aka.ms/Microsoft-Rocket-Video-Analytics-Platform-Rocket-features-and-pipelines.pdf).
 	* 0: Line-based alerting